 From previous experience, we have found schools sometimes find getting parents/carers to attend a session difficult.
 We would encourage you to advertise the session well in advance, and to put out several reminders as the day gets nearer.
 You might like to put posters up around the school, or publish a reminder in the school newsletter.
 We have a poster and template letter that you may like to use, please email [email protected] for more information.

 It is also important to think carefully about what time you want to host the session.
 An evening session will work well for some parents, but others might prefer a 9am coffee morning start time.
 We can hold parent sessions as coffee mornings, before pick up, after school or in the evening between 6-8pm.

 For more ideas on how to attract parents to an online safety session, see our blog post about this issue.

 Our school/setting is based far away from London – can we still book a visit?

-If your school/setting is more than 2 hours away from London terminals by public transport, we may require an overnight stay either the night before or night after the activity day, depending on the number of sessions requested.
+All of our presenters as based in and around London so if your school/setting is more than 2 hours away from London terminals by public transport, we may require an overnight stay either the night before or night after the activity day.
+This will depend on the number of sessions requested and the start/ finish time.
 We would kindly ask the school/setting to cover the expenses attached to this.
 If an overnight stay is needed, we would welcome any suggestions on good value places to stay in the local area.

 We have a limited budget/special financial circumstances – can we discuss the cost?